 Vancouver Gas Company was incorporated in 1886 and acquired by British Columbia Electric Railway Co. in 1904.
 In 1926 it became part of British Columbia Electric Power and Gas[i].

-The commercial efforts to increase the use of utilities would undoubtedly be labelled as sexist today.
+The commercial efforts to increase the use of utilities were aimed at the housewife.
 The Victoria Modern Household Cookery Book (1911)[ii] promoted the efficiency of gas ranges and the amount of effort that would be saved.
 A cartoon at the end of the cookbook offered the opinion that “John” would no longer be a silly ass if he would start to cook with gas.
 Or at least buy a gas range for his wife.

 In order to appeal to women, BC Electric established a home service department in 1917 and hired home economists and dieticians to write recipe books, run cooking schools and give weekly radio broadcasts.
 Its monthly pamphlet entitled Utility Topics: A Magazine of Service endorsed the economy of electric stoves on one page and the ease of using a gas range on the next page “as simple as tuning in a radio”.